Vignemale

 23.01 KM

-I woke up after a quite damp sleep in a cave.
-A slow drip of water had been landing on me all night, making sleep challenging.
-I quickly packed up my stuff and started heading towards the glacier d'ossue, one of the largest in the pyrenees.
-There was not reslly a trail but rather rock cairns piled up all over the place below the glacier, so i kind of just followed the dry rock as far as it could take me before i would have to gear up for the glacier.
-The rock was seperated by a few small snow patches, but i just hiked my way up as directly as i could on the glacially carved rock.
-I crossed a few streams when I needed to, but stayed dry.
+After a very damp night in Henry Russell cave I woke up to a calm morning.
+A slow drip of water had been landing on me all night, making sleep very challenging.
+I quickly packed up my stuff and started heading towards the Glacier d'Ossoue, one of the largest in the Pyrenees.
+The glacier sits South East of Vignemale in a large bowl surrounded by other sub summits in the massif.
+There was not really a trail up to the glacier but rather rock cairns piled up all over the place, so I kind of just followed the dry rock as far as it could take me before hitting snow.
+I hopped across a few raging streams in this section too.
+Nearing the end of the rocky area there were some snow patches, but I just carefully hiked my way across them until I made it to the end of the rock.
 Eventually at around 2900M the glacier was in front of me, so I strapped on my crampons and grabbed my ice axe.
 It was quick traveling on the glacier as it was quite flat.
-There were no crevasses anywhere to be seen, and i hiked up an existing crampon path.
+There were no crevasses anywhere to be seen, and I followed an existing crampon path.
 I passed 3 other hikers on the glacier, who later joined me on the summit.
-At about 3220M I took my snow gear back off and made my way up the summit scramble.
-I followed some interesting geoloical curves in the semi loose rock, and then it took me to a Henry russel cave just below the summit.
-From there it was a few minutes tl the summit.
-I was the first one on the summit for the day, so i got to take in the very special views all by myself.
-Unlike most other summits on the trip i spent a good 20 or more minutes up there, as Inwasnt in any particular rush.
-I then followed my ascent route back down to the cave just as i came up, and at the cave i yardsaled my gear to dry it out in the sun.
+At about 3220M I took my snow gear back off and made my way up the summit.
+I followed some interesting geological curves in the semi loose rock, and then the scrambling took me to another Henry Russell cave just below the summit.
+From there it was a few minutes to the top.
+I was the first one on the summit for the day, so I got to take in the very special views by myself.
+Unlike most other summits on the trip I spent a good 20 or more minutes up there, as I wasn't in any particular rush for the day.
+I then followed my ascent route back down to 2430M at the cave I left my gear at in the morning, and at the cave I yardsaled my gear out in the sun to dry it out.
 The rest of the day was one long downhill hike for about 17KM South West down to Gavarnie.
 I knocked it off rather quickly and got to town to set up camp for a zero day for the next day.
+It was quite a scenic hike as I passed by the magnificent Barrage d'Ossoue.
+In Gavarnie I found a cheap campsite close to the world renown Cirque de Gavarnie where I took a zero the following day.

 Nearing the glacier at sunrise